peterzieba/5Vpld/README.md

 ## Quartus via POF2JED
-It turns out that the Altera (Now Intel) <a href="https://www.intel.com/content/www/us/en/software-kit/711791/intel-quartus-ii-web-edition-design-software-version-13-0sp1-for-windows.html?">Quartus 13.0sp1</a> can be used to produce a .POF file targeting various EPM series CPLDs from Altera.
-Important!: Newer versions will not work. v13.0sp1 last version that had support for the MAX EPM3K/EPM7K chips.
-The resulting .POF file can be converted using a utility called <a href="http://ww1.microchip.com/downloads/archive/pof2jed.zip">POF2JED</a> from Atmel (Now Microchip).
+* It turns out that the Altera (Now Intel) <a href="https://www.intel.com/content/www/us/en/software-kit/711791/intel-quartus-ii-web-edition-design-software-version-13-0sp1-for-windows.html?">Quartus 13.0sp1</a> can be used to produce a .POF file targeting various EPM series CPLDs from Altera.
+* The resulting .POF file can be converted using a utility called <a href="http://ww1.microchip.com/downloads/archive/pof2jed.zip">POF2JED</a> from Atmel (Now Microchip).
 This is further detailed in <a href="http://ww1.microchip.com/downloads/en/AppNotes/DOC0916.PDF">this application note.
+* Important!: Newer versions will not work. v13.0sp1 last version that had support for the MAX EPM3K/EPM7K chips.
+Support for these chips has been removed from newer versions.
+You MUST use the old version.

 ## Digital
 "Digital is an easy-to-use digital logic designer and circuit simulator designed for educational purposes."
 This is an interesting option as one can create a schematic and have a .JED file generated for a GAL16V8 or GAL22V10.
 If one provides the fitters to Digital, it can produce .JED files for the ATF150x series as well.